Step 5 - Document Your Information

 Larson, Janna Bennington.
 "Identifying Abigail, the Wife of Daniel Cressey of New Hampshire," The American Genealogist 77 (July 2002): 180-81.

 • The name of the repository and the item's call number.
+Although, remember that the same book may be found in numerous libraries across the country and the call number could be different.

 • Comments on the legibility, organization, or condition of the document.